 29. VFX Supervisors and Producers (for on set operations) a.
 Apply practice set out in sections 1. to 13. of this guidance. b.
 To reduce transmission when handling equipment and other items, encourage increased handwashing.
-C. Where possible, limit on-set VFX crew to VFX Supervisor, Virtual Production Supervisor and essential technicians.

-- e.
-Present digital concept work, pre-viz, tech-vis etc. remotely where possible. - f.
-For motion-capture and cyberscanning, consider: - Providing motion-capture performers with two suits to alternate use, i.e. one to be washed overnight - Having technicians instruct performers to set up and adjust their own markers and head-mounted cameras to help maintain social distancing - Avoiding use of day players for motion-capture - Allowing extra time for appropriate cleaning of props that require cyberscanning, as they move between the scanning vendor or off-site company and on-set crew - Allowing only essential costume crew or technicians on set when cyberscanning cast in costumes and body suits, to help maintain social distancing - Avoiding ad-hoc scanning during filming, allow sufficient time in the planning/scheduling stages for this work to be done - g.
-If on-set scanning and other VFX tasks are undertaken outside of call sheet hours, liaise with production and on-set crew well in advance to allow for adequate set cleaning to be undertaken before and after.
+C. Where possible, limit on-set VFX crew to VFX Supervisor, Virtual Production Supervisor and essential technicians. d.
+Consider structuring the department to separate support for on-set operations and necessary prep from post work, to minimise contact with on set crew where possible. e.
+Present digital concept work, pre-viz, tech-vis etc. remotely where possible. f.
+For motion-capture and cyberscanning, consider: Providing motion-capture performers with two suits to alternate use, i.e. one to be washed overnight Having technicians instruct performers to set up and adjust their own markers and head-mounted cameras to help maintain social distancing Avoiding use of day players for motion-capture Allowing extra time for appropriate cleaning of props that require cyberscanning, as they move between the scanning vendor or off-site company and on-set crew Allowing only essential costume crew or technicians on set when cyberscanning cast in costumes and body suits, to help maintain social distancing Avoiding ad-hoc scanning during filming, allow sufficient time in the planning/scheduling stages for this work to be done g.
+If on-set scanning and other VFX tasks are undertaken outside of call sheet hours, liaise with production and on-set crew well in advance to allow for adequate set cleaning to be